Hi again! I hope you are enjoying this Saturday as much as I am

 During a beautiful winter morning, I happened to wake up a bit later than usual.
-This fine gentleman was preparing some coffee with milk using a frying pan.
+This fine gentleman, that is, my psychotic roommate, was preparing some coffee with milk using a frying pan.
 Why was he using a frying pan instead of the perfectly good microwave?
-He refused to help us pay for the microwave and electrical kettle that we had bought for the apartment, so he could only make coffee with the frying pan.
+He refused to help us pay for the microwave, and for the electrical kettle that we had bought for the apartment, so he could only make coffee with the frying pan.

-Now I know this might sound very outlandish if you are living in a university dormitory, but in our apartment we used to wash dirty dishes right away.
+I know this might sound very outlandish if you are living in a university dormitory, but in our apartment, we used to wash dirty dishes right away.
 Crazy, right?
-This was specially useful in the morning, since everyone needs to make breakfast.
-Since I needed the frying pan in order to make pancakes, I decided to nicely ask him to wash the pan, so I could cook my breakfast.
+This was specially useful in the morning, since everyone needs clean dishes to make breakfast.
+Since I needed the frying pan in order to make my student breakfast, I decided to nicely ask him to wash the pan after he had finished using it, so I could cook my breakfast.

-He somehow thought that the most appropriate reaction to this request was to run towards me and grab me by my t-shirt as if to punch me in the face.
-Luckily he had a glimpse of sanity, and I managed to push him back and scream "Get away from me, you mental!", which all other roommates heard and promptly woke up.
-After he realized that other 4 people were looking at him, he didn't even try to explain what was happening, no, no.
+He somehow thought that the most appropriate reaction to this request was to run towards me and grab me by my t-shirt, preparing to punch me in the face.
+Luckily he had a glimpse of sanity, and I managed to push him away from me, screaming “Get away from me, you mental!”, which all other roommates heard and promptly woke up.
+After he realized that the other 4 people were looking at him, he acted as if nothing had happened.
+He didn’t even try to explain what was happening.

 He simply went back to the kitchen table and had his breakfast